forestgrape/coronavirus/2_biological/viruses.md

 ## Habitats
 [in rework]
-As outlined in the chapter taxes of viruses there are a variety of conditions for a virus to start to metabolism and even more too successfully replicate.
+As outlined in the chapter [behavior of viruses](#behavior-of-viruses) there are a variety of conditions for a virus to start to metabolism and even more too successfully replicate.
 Environments satisfying the behavior constraints for replication and frequently reached by viruses, form a place of living.
 These places are called habitats.

 > ###### Habitat
 > The *Habitat* of a virus are the locations which are frequently infected.
 The locations can be cells, tissues, organs, life forms or groups of life forms.